THUDM/XDAI/README.md

 ```shell
 bash tool/deploy_t5QA.sh.sh
 ```

-It is required that transformer==3.0.0, as the source code's demand.
+Notice that `transformer==3.0.0` is required by the source code.
-This question generation code only supports English question generation, so we use youdao translation for English-Chinese translation, which is implemented in utils/translate.py.
+This question generation code only supports English question generation, so we use youdao translation for English-Chinese translation, which is implemented in `utils/translate.py`.
 This translation interface has a sending limit.
 If you need to use it, please replace it with your own translation interface.
 ## Get Started

 #### 1. Requirements